BY CAROLE SAWO

 Projection is where someone psychologically defends themselves against their own unconscious impulses by attempting to deny their existence, whilst attributing them to someone else.
 Lots of people project but as a general guide, the more and louder the projections, perhaps the greater the internal conflicts.

-If I was analysing her, and I bet she really wishes I wasn’t, I might offer the theory that the son took the blame and full force of her own unpalatable internal beliefs that she was fat and unloved.
+In analysing her I might offer the theory that the son took the blame and full force of her own unpalatable internal beliefs that she was fat and unloved.
 Being in a supermarket, putting cake and bread in her trolley, it was the mother whose anxiety grew to unmanageable proportions, wondering what others around her might think.
 By saying that he didn’t like the cake, she probably heard and internalised that to mean that he didn’t want to turn out like her, or to receive her style of saccharine love through the mouth, when it was his little heart that needed feeding.
 The penalty for an inferior love unrequited, was to be frozen out by the devastating disapproval of the matriarch.
 But that’s just my theory!
 The damage, however, was done and it makes me feel really sad for the son to say, that that will not be the last time she uses him as her unconscious dustbin either.

-I mentioned in a previous article that the goal of Psychoanalysis was to encourage people to project less and once you can see the dynamic in others, it often helps us tailor our own behaviour.
+The goal of Psychoanalysis is to encourage people to project less and once we can see the dynamic in others, it often helps us tailor our own behaviour.
 It should be said that not all projections are negative but the expenditure of energy is what has always fascinated me.
 Should we have a plentiful store, then maybe it’s not an issue – well not for us anyway!
 But if our store is depleted by low self-esteem, then expenditures at magnitude are nothing but an energy haemorrhage in the happening.

 Perhaps I should stay out of supermarkets on a Saturday?
 Perhaps I should not see, not hear, not think, not analyse and not write about it?
 But then maybe, just maybe … somewhere a little child now an adult will have just learned, that it was never really them that was disapproved of, but simply that their parent was unconsciously stuck on projection.